 Exemplary teaching and learning in every classroom

 Teachers see writing as the ultimate differentiator for learning.
 Students work with the Writing to Win tools in a group-assigned tasks to report to the rest of the class.
 They eagerly participate whole-group in oral-kinesthetic mini-lessons (Applied Grammar online).
-They read their writing aloud to a PAL and cite evidence to support their self-assessment (Writing on Demand).
+They read their writing aloud to a PAL and cite evidence to support their self-assessment (Applied Vocabulary).
 They assume the task as spotters who analyze and report the role of key terms in reading texts (Paired Texts Packets).
 Teachers practice small-group conferencing and facilitating student progress.

 An emphasis on purpose in learning

 With every writing task, students understand the purpose of their writing for specific audiences – a small group, whole class, the class next-door, or a special person that they choose.
 Students write with engagement since their audience provides rubric-based responses.
 Their narratives entertain, surprise, or provoke empathy.
 Their informational essays intrigue or marvel as they explain content-rich texts.
 Their argument / opinion writing compels readers to agree, rethink, or act.
 In student-centered learning and specific reading-writing tasks, students take the lead in their learning.
 As they write they show what they understand and misunderstand about course standards.